JOIN OUR TEAM

 - Works with all levels of state, local, and federal governments, including the general assembly

 - Collect debt for select areas of state government.
-Debt collections exceeded $199 million (FY20)
+Debt collections were $280.4 million (FY21)

 - The Research and Policy Division is led by the State’s Chief Economist

 - Policy Directors lead the development and changes to rules and guidance.
-They also provide counsel to the Director including declaratory orders and tax protest decisions.
+They also provide counsel to the Director including declaratory orders and tax appeal decisions.